-Our new sense for our identity now also creates egocentric thoughts and some of us start to see an imaginary audience watching them all the time.
+Our new sense of our identity now also creates egocentric thoughts and some of us start to see an imaginary audience watching us all the time.

 Piaget believed in lifelong learning, but insisted the formal operational stage is the final stage of our cognitive development.

-To close this, the best words would have be from the man himself:
+To close this, the best words would have been from the man himself: